eclipse-theia/theia/dev-packages/cli/README.md

 }
 ```

+## Building

+To build once:

+    theia build

+In order to rebuild on each change:

+    theia build --watch

+In order to clean up the build result:

+    theia clean

+Arguments are passed directly to [webpack](https://webpack.js.org/), use `--help` to learn which options are supported.

-## Run
+## Rebuilding native modules

-- `theia clean` - remove the built output (`lib` folder) and the generated configurations
-- `theia generate` - generate configurations for the given target
-- `theia copy` - copy static resources to the built output
-- `theia build` - package the frontend code with webpack
-    - arguments passed to webpack, e.g. `theia build --watch` to package the frontend code incrementally
+In order to run electron one should rebuild native node modules for an electron version:

+    theia rebuild

-- `theia rebuild` - rebuild native modules for the given target
+To rollback native modules change the target to `browser` and run the command again.

-- `theia start` - start the backend node or electron process
-    - by default on port `3000` for the browser target
-    - by default on host `localhost` for the electron target
-    - arguments passed to a backend process, e.g. `theia start --port=3001` to start the backend on port `3001`
+## Running

+To run the backend server:

+    theia start

+For the browser target a server is started on http://localhost:3000 by default.
+For the electron target a server is started on `localhost` host with the dynamically allocated port by default.

+Arguments are passed directly to a server, use `--help` to learn which options are supported.

+## Debugging

+To debug the backend server:

+    theia start --inspect

+Theia CLI accepts `--inspect` node flag: https://nodejs.org/en/docs/inspector/#command-line-options.